ChingWhee/tp/docs/UserGuide.md

 Once you're in the `inventory` screen:

 ### Listing Ingredients: `list`
-Displays all ingredients currently stored in the inventory or shopping lisr.
+Displays all ingredients currently stored in the inventory.

 Format:
 `list`